ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 - Proof validation fails, and the current-round payout expires.
 - The same capital can repeat after paying gas because no disagreement has been objectively established.

 This is a remaining liveness attack.
-A floor, stake-weighted admission, and split finalization do not solve it.
+A floor, stake-weighted admission, and staged finalization do not solve it.
 Require reveal-time objective validity, a meaningful timeout bond on the selected proof provider, or a bounded fallback that can move to another objectively validated candidate.
-Do not describe the full package as providing deterministic claim liveness until one is implemented.

 ### Slot filling